SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/troubleshooting.md

 ##### When trying to build an application I get a "BeanCreationException: Error creating bean with name methodSecurityInterceptor" error

-This is cause mainly by versions incompatibility between the SDK and Spring Boot specified in your _pom.xml_ file.
+This is caused mainly by versions incompatibility between the SDK and Spring Boot specified in your _pom.xml_ file.
 If you want to use a recent version of the SDK, e.g. 10.4.0, the version of Spring Boot must be 1.5.17 or later.